dstackai/dstack/docs/tutorials/github-actions.md

 workflow, and managing artifacts.

 !!! info "NOTE:"
-    The source code of this example is available in the [Playground](../playground.md).
+    The source code of this tutorial is available in the [Playground](../playground.md).

 ## 1. Prerequisites